top of page

 I’ve heard all the stories.

 Hard to pick a favorite.
-And, in fact, I can’t be sure myself.
-Perhaps, as one legend says, we were once people, and we retained our crimson color as a reminder we all share the same blood.
-Never thought to ask the elders or even my mother.
+Not even sure I have one.
+Perhaps, as one legend goes, we were once people and our scarlet shade a solemn reminder that we all share the same blood.
+I never thought to ask the elders about it.
+Nor my mother, either.

-Truthfully, I was never much interested in these sorts of questions.
-Let the debate continue in the underbrush below among the ferns and pines.
-We’re here and will always be here.
+Truthfully, I was never much interested in those sorts of questions.
+Let the debates rustle on in the underbrush, among the ferns and pines.
+We’re here, and we’ll always be here.
 That’s all that matters.

-To human eyes - and even my own - the forest appears unchanging.
-Yes, it’s true, during my lifetime, tribes of men have always been among us.
-They’ve left scars on my kind as they scuttle beneath us, canvassing the fallen to sculpt their canoes and shelter.
-Huddled along the coast and tucked inside the valleys, they mostly keep to themselves and their gods.
+To human eyes—and even to my own—the forest seems eternal and unchanging.
+Yet, tribes of men have always walked among us.
+They scuttle below as they canvas our fallen for their shelter and canoes.
+Huddled along the coast and tucked deep in the valleys, they mostly keep to themselves and their gods.

 But the pulse of the grove is quickening now.

-This wave is more intense than earlier ones, its volume louder.
-The rising din of sound along the valley floor has escalated into a cacophony impossible to ignore.
-The woodland is nervous, sensing a shift in its precious equilibrium.
-The larger creatures retreat deeper into the forest to wait out the intrusion, glancing upwards at me as they pass.
+This wave is fiercer than any before.
+Along the valley floor, the din is rising, escalating into a cacophony impossible to ignore.
+The woodland grows nervous, sensing a shift in its fragile equilibrium.
+Seeking refuge, the larger creatures retreat deep into the forest, glancing upward at me as they pass.

-I remind myself my ancestors have endured catastrophes of every kind.
-Broken earth, rising seas, raging fires, endless pantheons of unrecorded disasters, lost long ago in the mists of time.
+I remind myself my ancestors have endured catastrophes of every kind: shattered earth, rising seas, raging fires, an endless litany of disasters, their details lost to the mists of time.

-So here we are again.
-A new threat crests the horizon.
+So here I stand again as a new threat crests the horizon.

 I just need to be strong.